-• California Department of Rehabilitation
+California Department of Rehabilitation

-Students with disabilities often are eligible for an evaluation, support, and resources from California's Department of Rehabilitation.
-The Berkeley branch by Ashby BART is close and accessible to Berkeley students.
+Students with disabilities often are eligible for an evaluation, support, and resources from and accessible to Berkeley students.
 Education is sometimes a part of vocational rehabilitation, and for this reason, this service can be especially helpful to PSR students to help identify which assistive technologies may be most helpful to students with disabilities and you may even qualify for financial reimbursement of some educational costs such as tuition and books.